transkatgirl/Tapestry-Loom/README.md

 This setting requires the inference backend to support returning token IDs (to check if this is working, hover over generated tokens in the text editor to see if they contain a token identifier).
 This is a non-standard addition to the OpenAI Completions API which is currently supported by very few inference backends ([llama.cpp](https://github.com/ggml-org/llama.cpp) has been confirmed to work properly with this feature).

-If your inference backend returns token IDs in OpenAI-style Completions requests but they do not appear in your weaves, please file a GitHub issue.
+If your inference backend returns token IDs in OpenAI-style Completions responses but they do not appear in your weaves, please file a GitHub issue.

 ### Migrating weaves from the old Tapestry Loom Obsidian plugin